Monday, September 2, 2013

 Nishimoto has taught for 15 years at Rice Elementary School in Rosemead, CA and has been awarded numerous grants from the National Endowment...
 More

 Across the nation, people celebrated the 50th anniversary of the Rev. Dr. Martin Luther King Jr.’s iconic “I Have a Dream” speech.

 According to religious studies professor Joseph Price, King’s message is closely aligned with the values of the...
 More

 Whittier College is one of the nation's best institutions for undergraduate education, according to The Princeton Review.
-The New York-based education services company features the college in the just-published 2009 edition of its annual college guide, "The Best 378...
+The College is featured in the education services company's new 2014 edition of its annual college guide, "The Best 378...
 More